internetguru/laravel-common/README.md

 ## Translation Service Provider

-> Enhanced logging for missing translations and variables.
+> Logs missing translations and translation variables in the current language.
+Throws an exception when not in production environment.
+In debug mode, checks all available languages.

-- **Missing Translation Logging**: Logs warnings when a translation key is missing.
-- **Missing Variables Logging**: Logs warnings when variables required in a translation string are not provided.
+- **Logs warning** when a translation key is missing or a variable required in a translation string is not provided.
-- **All Locale Check**: In debug mode, it checks all available locales for missing translations and variables.
+- **Checks all languages** in debug mode from all available locales.
-- **TranslatorException**: Throws an `InternetGuru\LaravelCommon\Exceptions\TranslatorException` exception instead of logging when the app is not in production mode.
+- **Throws exception** `InternetGuru\LaravelCommon\Exceptions\TranslatorException` instead of logging when the app is not in production mode.

-Add the following lines to the `config/app.php` file to use the `TranslationServiceProvider`:
+To use the provider, add the following lines to the `config/app.php` file:

 ```php
 use Illuminate\Support\ServiceProvider;